Splitsville (film): Plot

-Julie encounters Carey working at Russ's school, and informs him that Paul's company has been shut down, their assets are frozen, and they are bankrupt.
-Julie also admits that she never slept with another person during her relationship with Paul.
+Julie encounters Carey working at Russ's school and informs him that Paul's company has been shut down, its assets are frozen, and it is bankrupt.
+Julie also admits that she never had a romantic relationship with anyone else during her time with Paul.
 Carey reveals his growing feelings for Julie, which she reciprocates.
 Paul witnesses Carey and Julie kiss and passive-aggressively tries to get Carey to admit that they are seeing each other.

 After a disciplinary meeting at Russ's school, Julie angrily confronts Paul for getting indicted and taking out loans in Russ's name and spitefully admits to her relationship with Carey.
-Paul is sent to jail, and after being released, he agrees to sign divorce papers for Julie.
-Paul and Ashley, who has become frustrated at Carey's relationship with Julie and indifference to her relationships, consider having sex with each other to make their exes jealous, but decide not to go through with it.
+Paul is sent to prison, and after being released, he agrees to sign divorce papers for Julie.
+Paul and Ashley, who have become frustrated at Carey's relationship with Julie and indifference to her relationships, consider having sex with each other to make their exes jealous, but decide not to go through with it.

 At Russ's birthday party, Ashley arrives with her lover Matt, who is performing as a mentalist for the party, while Paul brings a woman closely resembling Julie to provoke her.
 Ashley attempts to win Carey back, and Carey confesses he was jealous of Ashley's lovers and befriended them to irritate her.
 Ashley kisses Carey, who insists on remaining friends.
 Julie privately confronts Paul, who admits that he also never slept with anyone else during their relationship and proposed the open relationship out of insecurity.
 They reconcile and have sex, which Carey walks in on.
 Carey, Paul, Ashley, and Julie get into an argument over their situation, which nearly escalates into another fight between Carey and Paul before they are forced to extinguish a fire caused by Russ's birthday candles.

-Some time later, Carey and Ashley are back together and have had a baby.
+Some time later, Ashley has had a baby and is raising it with Carey, though it is hinted that the biological father might be Matt the Mentalist.
 Paul and Julie remain separated but maintain a sexual relationship.
 While all the adults are at Paul and Julie's former beach house, now being used as an Airbnb property, Carey and Paul get into a fight with the Airbnb owner for accusing Russ of stealing his jet ski.

 Production

 In August 2024, it was announced Michael Angelo Covino, Adria Arjona, Dakota Johnson, and Kyle Marvin had joined the cast of the film, with Covino directing from a screenplay he wrote alongside Marvin.
 Topic Studios and Neon will produce, with Neon distributing.
 Johnson will serve as a producer under her TeaTime Pictures banner, while Arjona will executive produce with Paul Barbeau.
 In November 2024, Nicholas Braun, David Castañeda and O-T Fagbenle joined the cast for the film.

-Principal photography took place from September to October 2024 in Montreal.
+Principal photography took place from September to October 2024 in Montreal, Sainte-Julie, Léry and the municipalities of Saint-Sébastien and Sainte-Sabine.